Grezaro/MSC/README.md

 4) You will now have a zipfile named MSC-main.zip
 5) Extract the file, and then find the MSC folder within.
 Scan with anti-virus software as a precaution.
 6) You now need to copy the MSC folder to the following location - <WoW Instal Location>\Interface\Addons

-<b>Enabling the addon:</b>

-Run your World of Warcraft: Wrath of the Lich King and on the character select screen click the addons button and make sure that MSC is ticked.

-<b>Viewing the addon:</b>

-In-game you should see a system message once logged-in telling you that MSC is loaded.
-To view thw MSC window either type
-/msc
-in the chat window, or you can click the MSC icon on the minimap.